Having the right fire safety measures in place in your office is vital.

 If there are 5 or more people employed in the office, then the Fire Risk Assessment must be written down.

 (We actually recommend that you always get a written Fire Risk Assessment, whatever the size of your team.
-Your Fire Risk Assessment is the cornerstone of your office’s fire safety plans and so hugely important – you can find out more here.)
+Your Fire Risk Assessment is the cornerstone of your office’s fire safety plans and so hugely important.)

 A good Fire Risk Assessor will conduct a thorough inspection of your office building and assess it against UK fire safety regulations.